SAP/openui5-docs/docs/Deprecated_Themes_and_Libraries_a87ca84.md

 #### sap\_ux

-The **sap\_ux** theme is only supported until version 1.38.
+The **sap\_ux** theme is no longer supported as of version 1.40.
 This was one of the very first OpenUI5 themes and is only implemented by a small subset of the **sap.ui.commons** and **sap.ui.ux3** controls, which are also deprecated.This theme has been removed with OpenUI5 version 1.48.

 ***

 #### sap\_platinum

-The **sap\_platinum** theme is only supported until version 1.38.
+The **sap\_platinum** theme is no longer supported as of version 1.40.
 This was one of the very first OpenUI5 themes and is only implemented by a small subset of the **sap.ui.commons** and **sap.ui.ux3** controls, which are also deprecated.
 This theme has been removed with OpenUI5 version 1.48.

 ***

 #### sap\_goldreflection

-The **sap\_goldreflection** theme is only supported until version 1.38.
+The **sap\_goldreflection** theme is no longer supported as of version 1.40.
 This was one of the first OpenUI5 themes and is only implemented by the **sap.ui.commons** and **sap.ui.ux3** controls, which are also deprecated.
 This theme has been removed with OpenUI5 version 1.48.

 ***